firozkhan18/technologies-notes/Enhanced Skills.md

 - **`const`**: Block-scoped, cannot be updated or redeclared, must be initialized at declaration.

 ---
-Based on the job description you've provided for a **Full-Stack Developer** position at Wipro involving **Java, ReactJS**, and various other technologies, here are some relevant interview-style questions and answers that align with the key skills mentioned:

 ### **1. Java 8 and Microservices (Spring Boot, Kafka, MongoDB)**